If you own a property that has local heritage listing, you can apply for support from the Wollongong Heritage Fund.

 - Will the project provide employment opportunities or heritage experience for local tradespeople?

 Note that a project does not need to meet all of these criteria to be considered.
+Applications will be scored and ranked in order of priority.

 We generally will not provide funding for these activities: